glennmckechnie/weewx-WXgraphic/README.md

 **26th Sept 2022**

 This repo consists of a wrapper to install wxgraphic-6.3, a "Weather Graphic" image generator that was originally available at [anolecomputer.com/wxgraphic](https://web.archive.org/web/20130105094954/http://scripts.anolecomputer.com/wxgraphic/).
-The original is also available at [Saratoga-Weather.org](https://saratoga-weather.org/wxtemplates/plugins.php)
+That original file is also available at [Saratoga-Weather.org](https://saratoga-weather.org/wxtemplates/plugins.php)
-The rest of this repo is a skin to enable weewx to install a working version on your weewx installation.
-Some configuration will no doubt be needed to suit your setup - colors, fonts, branding etc.
+This repo is concerned with wrapping that original package into an easly installable skin for weewx.
+It uses the wee_extension script to install a working version to an existing weewx installation.
+Some configuration will no doubt be needed to suit your setup - colors, fonts, branding etc. You also need a php and GD enabled webserver!

 ## What is wxgraphic